env3d/cs1-llm-local-chatbot/TEACHING_NOTES.md

 This last point is especially important: the student realized that unit tests may pass but still not validate behavior in a meaningful way, because LLM outputs are inherently probabilistic.
 This challenges assumptions students often have from deterministic programming and exposes them to the real-world complexity of AI system testing.

-### Why This Teaching Moment is Unique
+### Why This Teaching Moment Is Unique

-This discovery is **impossible** to replicate with standard ChatGPT interfaces because:
+This learning experience is difficult to replicate with commercial interfaces like ChatGPT, because:

-- ChatGPT is heavily fine-tuned for arithmetic
+Fine-tuned models (like ChatGPT) often mask failure modes—especially in math.

-- Students can't inspect or modify the conversation structure
+Students cannot inspect or control the structure of the prompt history.

-- The interface hides the underlying prompt mechanics
+The interface abstracts away the mechanics of how input context is constructed and passed.

+By working with a local model and full visibility into the prompt loop, students directly experience the limitations and unpredictability of LLMs in a way that encourages deep inquiry.

 ### Pedagogical Impact
-Instead of being told "LLMs are probabilistic text generators," the student experienced this truth directly.
-This transforms abstract concepts into concrete understanding through authentic discovery learning.

-*This interaction exemplifies how local, inspectable LLM environments create learning opportunities that commercial AI interfaces simply cannot provide.*
+Rather than being told, “LLMs are probabilistic text generators,” students uncover that truth through direct interaction.
+This kind of authentic, discovery-based learning is often more impactful than lectures or static examples.

+The assignment transforms abstract concepts—like non-determinism, prompt engineering, and testability—into tangible experiences.
+It encourages debugging not just of code, but of assumptions.
+And it illustrates why transparent, local LLM environments are powerful tools for teaching both computing fundamentals and modern AI concepts.